Kappa56799/ChatGpt-in-Terminal/README.md

 ## Description
 This is a simple chatbot that uses GPT 3.5-turbo to generate responses and code straight from the terminal only.
 It is written in Go and uses the OpenAI API to generate responses.
 I made this because I wanted to make a chatbot that I could use in the terminal allowing me to easily output code to a file using redirects on Linux as well as learning to program in Go :).
 I tested this on Arch Linux using kitty terminal and everything worked fine including running the program using 'go run' and compiling it using 'go build'.
+Feel free to fork and change this repository to your linking.

 ## Requirements
 - Go 1.16 or higher